 The lockdown files method works in different ways for certain iOS versions.

-This feature is turned on by default, however, the user can disable it in the settings.
+Restricted mode is turned on by default, however, the user can disable it in the settings.